istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 ### Installing with Helm

-The Istio CNI and Istio discovery chart use different values that require you set the following either in an overrides values file or at your command prompt when installing the `istiod` chart.
+The Istio CNI and Istio discovery chart use different values that require you set the following, either in an overrides values file or at your command prompt when installing the `istiod` chart, to manage network annotations when chaining CNI plugins:

-* `values.istio_cni.enabled` should be set to the same value as `values.cni.enabled` to manage network annotations when chaining CNI plugins.
+* `values.istio_cni.enabled` should be set to the same value as `values.cni.enabled`.

-* `values.istio_cni.chained` should be set to the same value as `values.cni.chained` to manage network annotations when chaining CNI plugins.
+* `values.istio_cni.chained` should be set to the same value as `values.cni.chained`.

 {{< text bash >}}
 $  helm install istiod istio/istiod -n istio-system --set values.istio_cni.enabled=true --wait